Adolf Butenandt

 Adolf Friedrich Johann Butenandt ([ˈaːdɔlf ˈbuːtənant]; 24 March 1903 – 18 January 1995) was a German biochemist.
 He was awarded the Nobel Prize in Chemistry in 1939 for his "work on sex hormones."
 He initially rejected the award in accordance with government policy, but accepted it in 1949 after World War II.
 He was President of the Max Planck Society from 1960 to 1972.
-He was also the first, in 1959, to discover the structure of the sex pheromone of silkworms which he named as bombykol.
+He was also the first, in 1959, to discover the structure of the sex pheromone of silkworms, which he named bombykol.

-Biography
+Education and early life

+Born in Lehe, near Bremerhaven, he started his studies at the University of Marburg.
+For his PhD he joined the working group of the Nobel laureate Adolf Windaus at the University of Göttingen and he finished his studies with a PhD in chemistry in 1927.
+His doctoral research was on the chemistry of the insecticidal toxin found in the roots of Derris elliptica which he isolated and characterized.
+After his Habilitation he became lecturer in Göttingen 1931.